 Computer Classes at the Carver County Libraries

-These vary from Senior Surf Day at the Chanhassen Library (offered monthly, taught by volunteers from the Senior Linkage Line, MN Board on Aging and Minnesota SMP), to a series of three beginner classes taught by volunteers and offered at the Chaska and Waconia Libraries : Computer Basics, Internet Basics, and eMail Basics.
+These vary from Senior Surf Day at the Chanhassen Library (offered monthly, taught by volunteers from the Senior Linkage Line, MN Board on Aging and Minnesota SMP), to a series of three beginner classes taught by volunteers and offered at the Chaska & Waconia Libraries: Computer Basics, Internet Basics, and eMail Basics.

-Occasionally we have terrific free classes and demonstrations taught by the Science Museum of Minnesota or Twin Cities Media Alliance, with classes on Word, Excel or Powerpoint; Google docs or Google tools; Creating a website, etc. These classes are funded by MELSA.
+Occasionally we have terrific free classes and demonstrations taught by the Science Museum of Minnesota or Twin Cities Media Alliance, with classes on Word, Excel or Powerpoint; Social Media, Google docs or Google tools; Creating a website, etc. These classes are funded by MELSA.
 Registration is required- class size is limited.
-The last class this spring is: Excel 2 at the Victoria Library Monday, June 8 6-8 pm.
-Call 952-442-3050 to register.
-More classes will be offered in the Fall.
+Fall 2015 class brochure.

-All computer classes require registration, except for the Waconia Library Computer Help Desk.
+All computer classes require registration.
 Check out our online calendar or call your local library for more information.

 Waconia Library Writer's Workshop Meets at 10:30 am the first Saturday of every month in the Waconia Library fireplace area.
 Drop in on this informal group as often as you like.
 Call 952-442-4714 for more information.

 Chanhassen Library Writer's Group Meets the third Saturday of every month from 10-Noon.
 This group of aspiring writers meets monthly for inspiration and support.